zedlopez/ifm/Writing with Inform.md

 >     	repeat through the Table of Recent Monarchs:
 >     		say "[accession entry]: [name entry] ([family entry])."

 Note that there is no loop variable here, unlike in other forms of "repeat", because it's the choice of row which keeps track of how far we have got.
+Note also that it's `repeat through...`, not `repeat running through...`

 We can alternatively go backwards: